PAR: Prompt-Aware Token Reduction Method for Efficient Large Multimodal Models

-This process effectively identifies the most relevant modality information based on semantic matching, providing precise cues for multimodal inference, and significantly reducing the computational burden by filtering out less relevant tokens.
-The advantage of this method lies in its ability to fully exploit the latent correlations between different modalities during multimodal data processing, thereby avoiding inference errors that may arise from relying on a single modality.
-By integrating the RAG retrieval mechanism into multimodal inference, we achieve more efficient cross-modal information fusion and reasoning, thereby enhancing the overall performance of the model.
-This semantic matching mechanism offers a more intelligent approach for multimodal large language models, equipping them with stronger semantic understanding and reasoning capabilities for complex scenarios.
+The advantage of our method lies in its ability to fully exploit the latent interactions between different modals during multi-modal generating, thereby avoiding inference mistakes that may arise from relying on a single modal.
+By integrating the retrieval mechanism into multi-modal inference, we achieve more efficient cross-modal information fusion and reasoning, thereby enhancing the overall performance of the model.
+To achieve efficient retrieval, we need to address a pivotal question: \textit{How can we precisely retrieve enough visual tokens that exhibit adequate semantics?}